bheidecker/bettini/docs/collections/_specialties/en/08-peripartum.md

 heading: Peripartum Cardiomyopathy
 ---

-Peripartum cardiomyopathy is a rare disease of the heart muscle that occurs during the final month of pregnancy up to five months after delivery and may lead to heart failure.
+Peripartum cardiomyopathy is a rare heart muscle disease that occurs during the final month of pregnancy or up to five months after delivery and may lead to heart failure.
-Importantly, other causes of cardiomyopathy must be ruled out first before making the diagnosis of peripartum cardiomyopathy.
+Before diagnosing peripartum cardiomyopathy, it is essential to rule out other potential causes of cardiomyopathy.

-In most cases, peripartum cardiomyopathy occurs right after delivery.
+In most cases, peripartum cardiomyopathy develops shortly after delivery.
-The degree of the severity of symptoms varies greatly between women and does not seem to affect the chance for recovery.
+The severity of symptoms can vary widely among women but does not appear to impact the likelihood of recovery.
-For example, women with severely decreased heart function due to peripartum cardiomyopathy may completely recover their heart function.
+Women with severely reduced heart function due to peripartum cardiomyopathy may still experience a full recovery.

-Overall, compared to other cardiomyopathies (diseases of the heart muscle), patients with peripartum cardiomyopathy have a good chance for recovery.
+Overall, compared to other types of cardiomyopathies, peripartum cardiomyopathy carries a relatively good prognosis for recovery.
-As with other types of cardiomyopathy, early initiation of treatment is key.
+As with other cardiomyopathies, early initiation of treatment is crucial.

-The risk for recurrence of the disease during subsequent pregnancies is generally increased for patients with peripartum cardiomyopathy and is particularly high for woman who did not fully recover their heart function.
-Counseling with a specialist in the field is recommended before further pregnancy planning.
+The risk of recurrence during subsequent pregnancies is generally higher for patients with peripartum cardiomyopathy, particularly for those who did not fully recover their heart function.
+Consultation with a specialist is strongly recommended before planning future pregnancies.